WKTA: History

 By early 1979, the station had begun airing a Christian radio format.
-On June 1, 1979, the station's call sign was later changed to WPRZ, which stood for the word "Praise."
+On June 1, 1979, the station's call sign was changed to WPRZ, which stood for the word "Praise".
 On July 14, 1979, WPRZ presented the Christian contemporary festival "Alleluia", which featured Chuck Girard.
 The station was taken off the air in autumn of 1980.

 In late 1981, the license was sold to Lee Hague for $125,000.
-The following year the station was brought back on the air from a new site in the same area, with the WEAW callsign revived.
+The following year the station was brought back on the air from a new site in the same area, with the WEAW call sign revived.
 The station aired adult contemporary music and religious programming.
 By the mid-1980s the station was airing Christian talk and teaching programs and uptempo Christian contemporary music, with a certain amount of secular adult contemporary mixed in.
 Christian talk and teaching programs heard on WEAW included The Old-Time Gospel Hour with Jerry Falwell, Family Altar with Lester Roloff, and Insight for Living with Chuck Swindoll.

 In 1986, the station was sold to Polnet Communications for $1.2 million.
 The station would air adult contemporary music, along with a large amount of ethnic programming.
-In October 1987, the station's callsign was changed to WSSY.
+In October 1987, the station's call sign was changed to WSSY.
 The station was branded "Sunny 1330".

 In 1989, WSSY began to air a hard rock and heavy metal format branded "G-Force", though brokered ethnic and religious programming continued to air mornings and early afternoons.
 In 1990, the station's call letters were changed to WKTA.
 By early 1991, "G-Force" had ended, and the station aired brokered ethnic and religious programming.
 The hard rock and heavy metal format would again appear on WKTA as "Rebel Radio", a brokered format launched by G-Force alumni Scott Davidson.
 WKTA would become a flagship station for the hard rock network, which was syndicated to other stations in the midwest.